 The real application will be done via and in IBM Kenexa Brassring.

-Other Links stay the same on pages e.g. Log in to candidate profile and advanced search.

-Difference for the RU solution where is shall be prevented that user from RU gateway are able to use, see or log into the Kenexa Log In page.
+Other Links stay the same on pages e.g. Log in to candidate profile and advanced search Difference for the RU solution where is shall be prevented that user from RU gateway are able to use, see or log into the Kenexa Log In page.

 Licensing